 Victor LaValle is the author of one story collection and three novels.
 His most recent novel, The Devil in Silver, was a New York Times Notable Book of 2012.
 He has been the recipient of numerous awards including a Guggenheim Fellowship, an American Book Award, and the Key to Southeast Queens.

 Lisa Leitz is assistant professor of sociology and director of Project Pericles at Hendrix College in Conway, Arkansas.
 She is married to a U.S. naval aviator who flew missions in Iraq and Afghanistan, and she was a speaker on the Iraq War and military issues for the 2004 Kerry-Edwards presidential campaign.
+Her new book is Fighting for Peace: Veterans and Military Families in the Anti-Iraq Movement.

 Alan Lightman is the author of The Accidental Universe, six novels including the National Book Award finalist The Diagnosis, a book-length narrative poem, two collections of essays, and several books on science.
 His work has appeared in the Atlantic, Granta, the New Yorker, the New York Review of Books, and Nature, among other publications.
 A theoretical physicist as well as a novelist, he has served on the faculties of Harvard and MIT, and was the first person to receive a dual faculty appointment at MIT in science and in the humanities.

 Adam Long is the director of the Hemingway-Pfeiffer Museum and Educational Center in Piggott, Arkansas.
 Originally from Jonesboro, Arkansas, he has a PhD from the University of Kansas and degrees from the University of Arkansas and Lyon College in Batesville, Arkansas.
 His major academic focus is twentieth-century American literature, with an emphasis on American modernism.
+His academic writings have been published in journals such as Philological Review and the International Journal of the Humanities.

-Sandy Longhorn is the author of The Girlhood Book of Prairie Myths and Blood Almanac.
+Sandy Longhorn s the author of The Girlhood Book of Prairie Myths and Blood Almanac.
 She teaches at Pulaski Technical College, where she directs the Big Rock Reading Series, and at the University of Arkansas at Monticello for the low-residency MFA program.
 In addition, she co-edits the online journal, Heron Tree.

 Kelly Luce is the author of the story collection Three Scenarios in Which Hana Sasaki Grows a Tail.
 Her work has appeared in the Chicago Tribune, Salon, Crazyhorse, the Southern Review, and other magazines.
 Originally from Chicago, she now lives in Austin, Texas, where she is a fellow at the Michener Center for Writers.